RIKEN-RCCS/lens3/doc/user-guide.md

 Lens3 prohibits accesses to the "/" of the bucket namespace, because the bucket namespace is shared by multiple users (and MinIO processes).

+* No STS support.

+* No event notifications support.

 ## Glossary